apache/arrow/python/doc/source/development.rst

    source ./pyarrow/bin/activate
    pip install six numpy pandas cython pytest

-   # This is the folder where we will install Arrow and Parquet to during
+   # This is the folder where we will install the Arrow libraries during
    # development
    mkdir dist